shubhxms/shubhxms.github.io/content/pages/shelf.md

 ## **On Internet**
-(*this section will soon be replaced with specific suggestions instead of pointing at an entire channel.*)
+(*this section will soon be replaced with specific suggestions instead of pointing at an entire channel - as soon as i can make time for it.*)
 - exurb1a ([youtube](https://www.youtube.com/@exurb1a))
 - Dynomight ([blog](https://dynomight.substack.com/))
 - Be Wrong ([blog](https://bewrong.substack.com/))